 Flamingo Hotel and Casino

-Most people would assume that the Environmental Protection Agency’s (EPA) strict limitations on asbestos use would stop companies from using the dangerous mineral for construction and renovations.
-Yet, in 2007, over 30 years after the EPA’s regulations on asbestos use, the Flamingo Hotel and Casino underwent state and federal investigations after learning that asbestos was disturbed during a remodeling project.
-Workers and patrons alike were placed at risk of inhaling airborne asbestos fibers.
+In 2007, over 30 years after the EPA’s regulations on asbestos use, the Flamingo Hotel and Casino underwent state and federal investigations for asbestos.
+ACMs had been disturbed during a remodeling project.
+Workers and guests at the hotel were placed at risk of inhaling airborne asbestos fibers.